GLOSSARY OF TERMS

 nodal galaxy cluster.

-Nodal galaxy cluster: the multi-branched
+Nodal galaxy cluster: the multi-branched galaxy aggregation that

-cosmic gravitation cell.
+of a cosmic gravitation cell.

 basically two types: the tripodal and the quadrapodal